 Deep Well Dewatering

 This system enables you to lower the groundwater table to a considerable depth.
-A submersible pump is installed at the bottom of the well, of which the casing generally has a minimum diameter of 150 mm.
+A submersible pump is installed at the bottom of the well.
 The discharge pipes are connected to a common delivery main.
 The water is raised from the well by a multi-staged unit which generates a high head corresponding to the depth of the well.
 It consists of an array of widely spaced bored wells fitted with multi-stage electric submersible units.
 Deep Well systems are effective in a range of soil conditions from gravel to fine sands.
 They can also be used where small amounts of drawdown are required over large areas, such as for trenches.